powerhousepro69/videoinfox/readme.md

 Create download list(s) of video urls with your preferred text editor.

-Then use Videoinfox to download the entire list.
+Then use Videoinfox to download the entire list with yt-dlp.

 The help located in:   Download List   explains how the download list feature works.